tjhickey724/compiler_design/code/MiniC/PA4/README.md

 is much simpler with code that is relatively easy to read, write, and modify.

 This assignment has four parts corresponding to the four steps listed above.

+## PA4a Generate an Abstract Syntax Tree
+An Abstract Syntax tree is a tree where each node corresponds to a grammar rule.
+We usually don't use a much simpler grammar for ASTs than we used for parsing because they don't need to be left-recursive or can even be ambiguous.